yiimaker/yii2-email-templates/docs/guide/gii-generator.md

 You can generate email templates with Gii!

-For it you should to configure generator in your application config like the following:
+For this you should configure generator in your application config like the following:

 ```php
 'modules' => [